 First Bus is part of FirstGroup plc, a market leader in the public transport industry, improving lives by connecting people and communities.

-We employ more than 13,000 people in bus across the UK, and our customers make more than a million bus daily journeys with us.
+We employ more than 18,000 people in bus across the UK, and our customers make more than 1.5m daily bus journeys.
 Working with our trade union partners, we are the first national bus company to become a real Living Wage employer.